 Usually, there are two plenums to your ductwork.
 Your HVAC system will fill the supply plenum with cooled or heated air sent through the ductwork.
 As the cooled or heated air enters a room, it pushes the existing air into another group of ducts.

 These ducts transfer any returned air to the return plenum.
 Then, the returned air is directed outside through a flue or filter and sent back through the system.

 Related Post: Superior Air Duct Looks at the History of HVAC Systems

 Flues remove the toxic gasses created through the heating and cooling process and push the toxic, carbon-monoxide-poisoned air outside the home.

 The refrigerant lines bring refrigerant into the compressors, which allows your HVAC system to heat or cool your air.

 The air handler is where the filter and blower fan situate.
 The blower fan transports the air through the ductwork.
 The air handler may also include heating or cooling coils.

 Drain Pans and Lines

-While HVAC systems heat or cool the air, they typically dehumidify the air, too.
+While HVAC systems heat or cool the air, they also dehumidify it.
 During the heating and cooling process, condensation builds up within the system.
 It needs somewhere to go; otherwise, rust or mold can occur inside your home.
-Drain pans take this water that has been created and empty it using the drain lines outside of your home.
+Drain pans take the created water and empty it using the drain lines outside of your home.